fernandoem88/react-hooks-in-callback/README.md

 }
 ```

-The issue here is the re-render noise introduced by the formik context. everytime a field will be updated, all the other fields will re-render since they are using the same context. this will lead to a bad performance.
+The issue here is the re-render noise introduced by the formik context. everytime a field will be updated, all the other fields will re-render since they are using the same react context. this will lead to a bad performance.

 Check the **formik with context's re-render noise** example [here](https://codesandbox.io/s/formik-normal-5vchh?file=/src/Field.js)